 Remoxy is formulated with our ORADUR® technology which combines properties designed to resist common methods of prescription drug misuse and abuse with the convenience of twice-a-day dosing of oxycodone.
 Extended release oxycodone oral painkillers achieved annual sales greater than $3.0 billion in 2012.
 We will receive payments if certain development and regulatory milestones are achieved.
 We also receive reimbursement for our research and development efforts on Remoxy and a manufacturing profit on our supply of key product excipients for use in Remoxy.
 In addition, if Remoxy is commercialized, we will receive royalties for Remoxy of between 6.0% to 11.5% of net sales depending on the sales volumes.

 On June 10, 2008, a New Drug Application (NDA) for Remoxy was submitted to the U.S. Food and Drug Administration (FDA) by our licensee, Pain Therapeutics.
 The NDA was accepted by the FDA and granted priority review.
 In December 2008, Pain Therapeutics received a Complete Response Letter for the Remoxy NDA, in which the FDA determined that the NDA was not approved.
 According to Pain Therapeutics, the FDA indicated additional non-clinical data will be required to support the approval of Remoxy but FDA has not requested or recommended additional clinical efficacy studies prior to approval.
 King resubmitted the NDA in December 2010.
 On June 23 2011, Pfizer received a Complete Response Letter from the FDA.
 The issues raised in the Complete Response Letter relate primarily to manufacturing.
-Pfizer has efforts underway to resolve these issues.
-In October 2013, Pfizer stated that, having achieved technical milestones related to manufacturing, they will continue the development program for REMOXY®.
-Following guidance received from the FDA earlier this year, Pfizer announced that they will proceed with the additional clinical studies and other actions required to address the Complete Response Letter received in June 2011.
+In October 2013, Pfizer stated that, having achieved technical milestones related to manufacturing, they would continue the development program for REMOXY®.
+Following guidance received from the FDA earlier that year, Pfizer announced that they would proceed with the additional clinical studies and other actions required to address the Complete Response Letter received in June 2011.
 These new clinical studies will include, in part, a pivotal bioequivalence study with the modified REMOXY formulation to bridge to the clinical data related to the original REMOXY formulation, and an abuse-potential study with the modified formulation.
-As previously disclosed, the complete response submission is not expected to occur prior to mid-2015.
-There can be no assurance that Pfizer will be able to resolve the concerns raised in the Complete Response Letter.
+The additional clinical studies required to address the Complete Response Letter have been completed.
+There can be no assurance that Pain Therapeutics will be able to resolve the concerns raised in the Complete Response Letter.

 Pain Therapeutics began the first Phase III clinical trial for Remoxy in December 2004 and in September 2005 announced positive results from this trial.